Why The Arts?• Explore your creative potential

 • Small classes allow for individualized attention and close student-faculty relationships

 The arts define and communicate what it is to be human.
 They entertain, question, inspire, and inform.
-As an Arts major, you will explore the relationships among art, literature, culture, and history.
-This program blends scholarship and artistic process.
-It teaches you to think critically and to express your own creative vision.
+Through our Arts majors, you will explore the relationships among art, literature, culture, and history.
+These programs blend scholarship and artistic process.
+They teach you to think critically and to express your own creative vision.

-- Performing Arts includes the study and performance of theatre, music, and dance.
+- B.A in Performing Arts includes the study and performance of theatre, music, and dance.
 You will learn and apply improvisation and acting techniques, and study musical forms from around the world.
+The resident Wheelock Family Theatre provides opportunities both onstage and backstage.

-You may choose to combine your Arts major with a professional major in Early Childhood Education, Elementary Education, Special Education, or Social Work.
-You may also minor in Community Arts, Music, Theatre, Visual Arts, or Art History.
+You may choose to combine your Arts major with a professional major in Early Childhood Education, Elementary Education, Special Education, Social Work, or Juvenile Justice and Youth Advocacy.
+You may also minor in Community Arts, Music, Theatre, Studio Art, Art History, or Performing Arts (through Colleges of the Fenway).
 In addition, you may choose the Arts for your undergraduate major as part of Wheelock's dual degree program leading to a master's in Child Life.

 - African American Music